Forthcoming Events

 LSE hosts a wide and varied range of Middle East events, including public lectures, seminars, book launches and conferences.
 Events are open to the public and are free of charge, unless specified otherwise.
 This list of events includes all Middle East Centre events and other selected Middle East events at LSE.

-Like our Facebook page, follow us on Twitter, or join our mailing list to keep up to date with our latest events, publications and activities.
+Our public events for the academic term of 2023-24 have now ended.
+Like our Facebook page, follow us on Twitter, or join our mailing list to keep up to date with next year's events, publications and activities.

 Almost all of our events are recorded.
 To catch up on the latest MEC podcasts and interviews, visit our SoundCloud page or subscribe on iTunes or Spotify.